I built this, I exist!

 Then again..........it could just be about the joy of making (and re-making) (and re-contemplating).

 Travis Townsend builds and rebuilds wood and mixed media sculptures in his Lexington, KY studio.
 His process-oriented works evolve from sketches and travel through many transformations before being cut apart, reassembled, and reworked (sometimes many years later).
 Parts are often transplanted or recycled.

-Travis Townsend studied at Kutztown University and Virginia Commonwealth University (MFA, 2000) and has presented solo exhibitions at The Parachute Factory, Washington State University, Manifest Gallery (Cincinnati), Bloomsburg University (PA), Doppler PDX (Portland), the Southwest School of Art (San Antonio), Weston Gallery (Cincinnati), and the New Arts Program (PA).
-His work has been included in over 100 group exhibitions and appeared in the publications New American Paintings, The Manifest International Drawing Annual, and The Penland Book of Woodworking.
+Travis studied at Kutztown University (BS) and Virginia Commonwealth University (MFA) and has presented solo exhibitions at The Parachute Factory, Washington State University, Manifest Gallery, Doppler PDX, Southwest School of Art, Weston Gallery, and the New Arts Program, among others.
+His works have appeared in the publications New American Paintings, The Manifest International Drawing Annual, and The Penland Book of Woodworking.
 Recent group exhibitions include Converters at University of Southern Indiana, Small Acts: The Craft of Subversion at the San Diego City Gallery, and We All Declare for Liberty at Quappi Projects.

-Travis has been a resident artist at Oregon College of Art and Craft, Penland School of Crafts, The Vermont Studio Center, and Peters Valley School of Craft, and his awards include an Emerging Artist Grant from the American Craft Council, a fellowship from the Kentucky Arts Council, three sculpture grants from the Virginia A. Groot Foundation, and recent professional development travel grants from the Great Meadows Foundation.
+His awards include a residency at Penland School of Craft, an Emerging Artist Grant from the American Craft Council, a fellowship from the Kentucky Arts Council, three sculpture grants from the Virginia A. Groot Foundation, and recent travel grants from the Great Meadows Foundation.
 He runs the visual art program at East Jessamine High School and has previously taught at Eastern Kentucky University, Shakerag Workshops, Anderson Ranch, Arrowmont, OCAC, Peters Valley, and Penland.